 (e) Textspeak, white text, etc. Don't use them.
 Simple.
 We have users from all over the world and of all ages and cultures, so let's keep communication as clear as possible.

 (f) Which Forum? i) The Soapbox: COYS is not primarily a political forum, however it is clear that a sub-set of COYSers feel passionately about certain non-sports subjects.
 The Soapbox is a place to express your views on 'political/religious/social' topics (e.g. elections, terrorism, gun control), and have the opportunity to read perspectives other than your own, on the condition that the topic and the individual posts adhere to the CCC.
 If you'd like to start a new topic in this forum, please contact Prof for approval before doing so. ii) DBS: The Danny Blanchflower Saloon is for threads about COYS and COYSers.

 (g) Thread Titles.
 Don't start threads with a sensationalist title or vague title.
 There's no need for 'clickbait' thread titles.

 Duplicating Threads.
 Please take the time to check whether there is an existing thread on a subject before starting a new one.
 COYS has a search facility which is available at the top of the page (click on the cog to the right for enhanced options), which will tell you if a thread on the subject already exists.

 During Match.
 Keep all match-related comments in the match thread.
+The match thread should not be used to refer to other games as that could spoil things for COYSers who have recorded those matches to watch at a later time.
 During a match, do not start/bump player or manager threads; please wait until after the final whistle has blown.